emp3thy/unsubscriber/DEVELOPMENT_RULES.md

 **Must do for every step:**
 - ✅ Create or modify all specified files
 - ✅ Implement the functionality described in acceptance criteria
+- ✅ **CRITICAL: Write unit tests for any code created or altered in this step**
 - ✅ Test that the step works before marking complete
 - ✅ Commit to git after step completion with descriptive message
 - ✅ Update CURRENT_PHASE.md to mark step as complete (add ✅)

+**⛔ NEVER defer unit test creation to later steps or phases**
+- Unit tests MUST be written in the same step as the code they test
+- This is non-negotiable and critical to project success
+- If you create or modify a class, write unit tests for that class immediately
+- If you alter existing code, update or add unit tests in the same step

 **Commit message format:**
 ```